Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/09-POP/README.md

 2. Generalize the car, create a model for a vehicle which will represent all vehicles, a truck, motorcycle & bus are vehicles

-3. Create a model(struct or class or enum) an instances of each a truck, motorcycle and bus.
+3. Create a model(struct) and instances of each a truck, motorcycle and bus.

 <!-- > -->